 FastUsenet allows you a fourteen-day free trial before you commit to buying.
 This 14-day trial is limited to 15GB.
 Cancel your account before the fourteen days are up if you’re not happy with the service.

 There aren’t any coupons available from this provider at present, but check back if you’re hunting for some.
 We share the offers we get with our readers.

 FastUsenet is fast, indeed.
 Remember that most USENET service providers should be very fast.
 If yours isn’t, check your configuration.
 Also, please note that your Usenet access also relies on how fast you internet connection is.

 FastUsenet allows fifty connections to their servers on all accounts.

 News Servers / Ports / Configuration

 News.fastusenet.org SSL Port: 563 Non-Encrypted Port: 119

-- Q: What is the Grabbit newsreader?
-Check out this review of Grabbit for more information.
+A: Check out this review of Grabit for more information.
 However Grabbit is one of the more popular free newsreaders out there.
 FastUsenet offers a preconfigured version of Grabbit to their subscribers.
 It includes unlimited search.
 The newsreader allows you to browse newsgroups and to download binaries.

-Support doesn’t have an email address at FastUsenet, but you can contact them via an online ticketing system located at http://www.fastusenet.org/support/.
+Support doesn’t have an email address at FastUsenet, but you can contact them via an online ticketing system located on their website.
 You can also use the site’s FAQ, which is detailed and has answers to many common questions.